Free Trial

 Synced P&L already reflects real costs.

-Every trade synced from the broker with the spread already in it
+Every trade synced from the broker with the spread already in it.

-Commission captured too, so the result is the real net result
+Commission captured too, so the result is the real net result.

-No hand entry, so costs can never be quietly dropped
+No hand entry, so costs can never be quietly dropped.

-See exactly how much of your performance went to costs
+See exactly how much of your performance went to costs.

-Supported Platforms
+Supported platforms

-from your real trades.
+Real costs, from your real trades.

 Connect your account and the spread and commission are captured automatically from then on.
 No CSV files, no imports.